alexanmtz/virtualized-list-table/README.md

 ## Considerations

-- When I was creating the logic for the component, and ended build the Virtualized list based on React Virtulize: https://github.com/junqiuzhang/react-virtualize, and customizing for a table.
+- When I was creating the logic for the component, and ended build the Virtualized list based on React Virtualize: https://github.com/junqiuzhang/react-virtualize, and I implemented all the customization to work for a table.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).